miso-lims/miso-lims/docs/user_manual/projects.md

 To specify which samples this overview is meant to track, click the "Add Sample Group" link at the bottom right of the project overview box.
 This will open a list where you can select the samples.
 Click the "Group Selected" button at the top of the list after you are done making your selections.
-After adding a sample group, the "# QC Passed SAmples" field will be updated to show a count of how many of these samples passed QC.
+After adding a sample group, the "# QC Passed Samples" field will be updated to show a count of how many of these samples passed QC.

 When the samples have passed a particular step, come back to the Edit Project page and click the checkbox under that